Skip to main content

 Fix conflicts by:

-1. Moving one fixture to a new address
+1. Move one fixture to a new address.

-3. Checking fixture mode (may use fewer channels)
+3. Check the fixture mode (it may use fewer channels).